 The skin is a protective and innervated organ that decodes a wide range of tactile, thermal and noxious stimuli.
 This involves a connection between sensory neurons and epidermis, which is made up of keratinocytes.
 Among skin pathologies, sensitive skin syndrome (SSS) affects about 50% of the population and is correlated with small-fibers neuropathies resulting in neuropathic pain.
-To model the SSS, it is important to activate TRPV1, a membrane receptor for heat overactivated in SSS, with its specific agonist capsaicin.
-A 3D model of reconstructed and innervated epidermis allows to understand the mechanisms of fine action of SSS actives.
+To model the SSS, it is important to activate TRPV1, a membrane overactivated in SSS, with its specific agonist capsaicin.
+A 3D model of reconstructed and innervated epidermis allows to understand the mechanisms of action of SSS and the development of treatment.